T.C. Cannon (Kiowa/Caddo). Self Portrait in the Studio. 1975. © The Estate of T.C. Cannon; Tia Collection, Santa Fe, NM. James Hart Photography

 May 12–December 1, 2024

-For this new site-specific installation, Caroline Monnet (Anishinaabe/French) draws inspiration from the traditional eel trap basketweaving practiced by Indigenous people of the Chesapeake watershed.
-The artist responds to the BMA’s architecture as a departure point for her distinct aesthetic vocabulary, which inscribes traditional Anishinaabe motifs and cultural practices within contemporary forms and construction materials.
-The installation forcefully claims space, while also reflecting a sense of openness, reception, and transmission.
-In this way, Monnet’s work affirms the long-denied place of Indigenous peoples within the world of museums and the fabric of society at large.
+For this new solo site-specific installation, Caroline Monnet (Anishinaabe/French) interweaves inspiration from eel trap pots made by Indigenous people of the Chesapeake Bay watershed along with traditional Anishinaabe longhouses.
+The artist responds to the BMA’s architecture as a departure point for her distinct aesthetic vocabulary, which inscribes traditional Anishinaabe motifs and cultural practices within contemporary forms and materials.
+Optically vibrating and resonating outwards, the forms forcefully claim space while also reflecting both a sense of reception and transmission.
+Through doing so, the artist and her work affirm the long-denied place of Indigenous peoples within the world of museums and the fabric of society at large.

 Nicholas Galanin *